openframeworks/ofSite/_documentation/utils/ofThread.markdown

         // pheew! ok, update those graphics resources }

-By way of another example, a sub an update() method that is called from ofBaseApp during the execution of the main application thread.
-In these cases, the ofThread sub can, for instance, call update() on an ofImage, in order to send copy some ofPixels to an ofTexture on the graphics card.
+By way of another example, a subclass of ofThread may have an update() method that is called from ofBaseApp during the execution of the main application thread.
+In these cases, the ofThread subclass might want to ask itself whether it can, for instance, call update() on an ofImage, in order to send copy some ofPixels to an ofTexture on the graphics card.